leo-mazz/freshair/README.md

 Users can sign up to request a user account and specify which roles they want to be assigned.
 They need to confirm their email and also be approved by an admin.
 Before approving them, their roles should be carefully checked.
 In case of doubt, check with the Committee.
+Users can edit, but not destroy their accounts.
+Please note that if you destroy a user account, you risk creating orphans (and breaking many things).
+So maybe don't.

 ### Gems